tualo/tualo-webmail/README.md

 Description
 ===========

 tualo-webmail is a web IMAP client.
+Actualy the server is in development and may not work like expected.